Dr Osindero and Partners

 It is not always possible to offer a choice of doctor or time.

-Appointments can be booked via telephone or face to face at the reception desk.
+Appointments can be booked via telephone, online or face to face at the reception desk.

 If patients' requests are not in keeping with the practices usual process and it is not within the receiving receptionists remit to make a decision the receptionist will pass the patient to a senior administrator who will try to help the patient and gain a better understanding of their request.
 A doctor will also be referred to if the senior administrator feels this is required.